 Ready to Start?

-If you’re ready to begin EMDR therapy, book an intake appointment or schedule a free consultation.
-As an experienced EMDR Certified Therapist, I have worked with individuals of all ages and can provide the support you need.
+If you’re ready to explore EMDR therapy, I invite you to book an intake appointment or schedule a free consultation.

-For more information, please visit EMDRIA or contact me directly.
+For more information, please visit EMDRIA or contact me.
 You can also view the official EMDRIA brochures for adults or children.

 Watch a few videos on EMDR: